Fund helps kids win Chincoteague ponies

 The nonprofit declines to reveal how much this year’s recipients received.
 The average cost of a winning pony bid last year was more than $2,700.

-Given that it’s possible to buy a foal from a different breed for a fifth of that amount, a figure that range is a boon for any girl who grew up dreaming of becoming not just a horsewoman but the next Maureen Beebe.
+Given that it’s possible to buy a foal from a different breed for a fifth of that amount, such assistance is a boon for any girl who grew up dreaming of becoming not just a horsewoman but the next Maureen Beebe.

 The Feather Fund covers the cost of purchasing the pony; winners and their families are responsible for the rest.